hebabkb/FakevsReal/README.md

 <h3> Level 1 Meta-Learners</h3>

-- Outputsfrombaseclassifiersareaggregatedintothreeseparate meta learners: LightGBM, SVC, and XGBoost.
+- Outputs from base classifiers are aggregated into three separate meta learners: LightGBM, SVC, and XGBoost.
 - Each meta-learner creates robust predictions by combining the strengths of base models.

 <h3> Level 2: Final Stacking</h3>